Date of Award:

 Future research should explore more appropriate measures of community common space, at the residence and neighborhood level, and the pedestrian-orientation of the community environment.
 Future research should also explore the strong association between socioeconomic factors and individuals with disabilities places of residence.

 Christensen, Keith M., "The Impact of the Physical Environment on the Social Integration of Individuals with Disabilities in Community" (2010).
-All Graduate Theses and Dissertations.
-Paper 720.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+720.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .